dimitri4788/notes/gitTutorial.md

 $ git branch myBranchName --edit-description
 ```
 checkout
+- Updates all files in the working tree to match the version in the index, or specified tree.
 ```sh
 # Checkout a repo - defaults to master branch
 $ git checkout